 We have been managing investments since 2009, and as a fiduciary, we are always working to use all of the latest academic studies and data to obtain the best result for you.
 We continually seek to make improvements to our investment strategy that will allow for faster response times to various market environments, thereby reducing your risk and increasing your return.
 Our goal is to provide you with an investment strategy, that when all the factors are considered, results in the highest probability of long-term success.
-Our strategy utilizes diversification, the correlation between assets, and human behavior to achieve that goal.
+Our strategy utilizes diversification, the correlation between assets, and human behavior as measured by momentum to achieve that goal.
 We can employ our strategy across different risk levels, which allows us to tailor the portfolio to your needs.

 Backtested Portfolio Results